 - A yellow gold setting can make a fancy orangey-pink diamond appear more orange-toned.

-As you know, these little wonders are the priciest and rarest of all the fancy colored diamonds, so purchasing a pink diamond is not easy.
+As you know, these little wonders are the priciest and rarest of all the fancy colored diamonds, so purchasing a pink diamond is not for everyone.

 If you have set your heart and eyes on a pink diamond and feel disappointed that it is out of your budget, other gemstones can be great alternatives to a pink diamond.